The DocUmentary

-A personal, cinematic documentary in which musician and creator Henri reveals what it’s like to live with autism in a world that often feels overwhelming.
+Musician and creator Henri opens up about what it means to live with autism in a world that often feels overwhelming.

-Years of coping and survival lead him to a breaking point, from which new possibilities slowly begin to emerge — possibilities he once thought impossible.
+After years of coping, masking, and surviving, the pressure led him to a breaking point, from which new possibilities slowly begin to emerge, possibilities he once thought impossible.

-*Film in Dutch, with English, Dutch and Spanish subtitles available
+*Film in Dutch.
+English, Dutch and Spanish subtitles available*

 No spam.
 Just new music, visuals & stories right in your inbox.
 Around 1 per month.
 You can unsubscribe at any time, but I hope you stay!
 Privacy Policy